CartoDB/academy/_app/_sql-postgis/04-sql-tricks.md

 ---
 title: "Quick SQL Tricks"
 redirect_from:
-permalink: /courses/sql-postgis/
+permalink: /courses/sql-postgis/sql-tips-and-tricks/
 ---
 # Quick SQL Tricks

-CartoDB is built on a database called [PostgreSQL](https://www.postgresql.org/docs/9.4/static/index.html).
-The SQL part of that means structured query language, which is a powerful and popular language for analyzing tables of data.
-This reference guide provides several SQL queries you can easily use as part of your data analysis workflow.
-If you are new to SQL, first review lesson one of this series, [SQL and PostGIS in CartoDB Editor](01-intro-to-sql-and-postgis.md).
+The 'DB' part of CartoDB means that it is built on a database called [PostgreSQL](https://www.postgresql.org/docs/9.5/static/index.html).
+PostgreSQL's programming language is SQL, an acronym for structured query language, which is a powerful and popular language for analyzing tables of data.
+This reference guide provides several SQL queries and operations that you can easily use as part of your data analysis workflow.
+If you are new to SQL, first review lesson one of this series, [SQL and PostGIS in CartoDB Editor](https://academy.cartodb.com/courses/sql-postgis/intro-to-sql-and-postgis/).

 ## Basic Math Queries

 A selection of queries to help you with a few basic mathematical operations on your dataset!
-View more [aggregate functions](https://www.postgresql.org/docs/9.4/static/functions-aggregate.html).
+View more [aggregate functions](https://www.postgresql.org/docs/9.5/static/functions-aggregate.html).

+Some examples:

+{% highlight sql %}
+SELECT avg(interesting_column), max(interesting_column), min(interesting_column), stddev(interesting_column)
+FROM awesome_table
+{% endhighlight %}

 ### Count Data

-Running a [count](https://www.postgresql.org/docs/9.4/static/functions-aggregate.html) of your data can be helpful to determine if your dataset contains null data, or to make sure your dataset has the correct amount of data.
+Running a [count](https://www.postgresql.org/docs/9.5/static/functions-aggregate.html) of your data can be helpful to determine if your dataset contains null data, or to make sure your dataset has the correct amount of data.

-Example One
+Example One: count the number of rows in your table

 {% highlight sql %}
 SELECT COUNT(*)
 FROM
   tablename
 {% endhighlight %}

-Example Two
+Example Two: Count the number of values in `interesting_column` which are not null valued
 {% highlight sql %}
-SELECT COUNT(*)
+SELECT COUNT(interesting_column), 100.0 * COUNT(interesting_column)::numeric / COUNT(*) As perc_not_null
 FROM
   tablename
-WHERE
-  columnname is null
 {% endhighlight %}

 ### Find the Maximum Value of All Columns

-Locate the largest value of your dataset using [max](https://www.postgresql.org/docs/9.4/static/functions-aggregate.html).
+Locate the largest value of your dataset using [max](https://www.postgresql.org/docs/9.5/static/functions-aggregate.html).

 {% highlight sql %}
 SELECT